 What to do when you love someone but can't be with them?

 Even for those with a deep understanding of the sentence, "if you love something, let it go," letting go isn't always easy, especially if you feel that they are your true love.
-There are a couple of important things to do if you feel that someone is your true love and you're struggling to let go.
-The first thing is to distance yourself from the person.
-Block or mute their social media profiles, and do not reach out to the person, no matter how tempting it is.
-Take some time to give yourself space, and make sure that you are using self-care.
-Nurture your social relationships, such as those with friends and family, and nurture other areas of your life as well, such as your passions, hobbies, and overall happiness and wellbeing.
-Consider seeing a therapist or counselor that you can talk to as well.
-This is advantageous for many people overcoming a situation where you love someone but can't be with them.
+There are a couple of important things you might choose to do if you feel that someone is your true love and you're struggling to let go.
+The first thing can be to distance yourself from the person.
+Take some time to give yourself space, and practice using self-care.
+Nurture your social relationships, such as those with friends and family, and lean into other areas of your life as well, such as your passions, hobbies, and overall happiness and well-being.
+Consider seeing a therapist that you can talk to as well.
+This can be advantageous for people overcoming situations in which they love someone but can't be with them.